AntonisTorb/home_alert/README.md

 At any point when the application is running, you can use the `!help` command in the `status-control` channel to get a list of all the available commands.
 Here are all of them:

 - `!status`: Returns the status of each Detector and Recorder component.
-- `!detect`: Start detecting.
 - `!close`: Close application.
+- `!detect`: Start detecting with all cameras.
+- `!stopdetecting`: Stop detecting with all cameras.
-- `!stoprecording`: Stop recording and start detecting if alarm has been triggered.
+- `!stoprecording`: Stop recording and start detecting with all cameras.
 - `!checklog lines`: Replace `lines` with the amount of lines you need from the end of the `log file`.
 - `!clear`: Deletes all messages in the `status-control` Discord channel.